 Our Viking assets are located in the greater Dodsland area in southwest Saskatchewan and in the Esther area of southeastern Alberta.
-These assets were acquired through the combination with Raging River and produce light oil from the Viking formation.
-In the fourth quarter of 2018, the Viking assets produced 24,603 boe/d, comprised of 22,046 bbl/d of light oil and NGL and 10,425 Mcf/d of natural gas.
-These assets provide a predictable production profile and numerous low risk drilling opportunities.
-Since acquisition on August 22, 2018, Baytex has completed 121 (83.0 net) wells, resulting in 120 (82.0 net) oil wells and 1 (0.9 net) abandoned well.
-The undeveloped land base associated with the Viking assets consisted of 255,918 net acres at year-end 2018.
+These assets were acquired through a business combination with Raging River and produce light oil from the Viking formation.
+In 2019, the Viking assets produced 22,546 boe/d, comprised of 20,652 bbl/d of light oil and NGL and 11,361 Mcf/d of natural gas.
+These assets are characterized by shallow wells with short cycle times and a manufacturing approach to development.
+In 2019, Baytex completed 275 (243.8 net) wells, resulting in 274 (242.8 net) oil wells and 1 (1.0 net) abandoned well.
+As at December 31, 2019 we had proved plus probable reserves of 98 million boe (65 proved; 33 probable), implying a reserve life index of over 10 years.

+The undeveloped land base associated with the Viking assets consisted of 247,996 net acres at year-end 2019.